Negative Barnett effect, negative moment of inertia of gluon plasma and thermal evaporation of chromomagnetic condensate: Rotation and condensates

-1mm \paragraph{\bf Evaporation of the chromomagnetic condensate.} The negative moment of inertia originates from the thermal properties of (chromo)magnetic condensate~\eq{eq_I_magn_2}.
+The negative moment of inertia originates from the thermal properties of (chromo)magnetic condensate~\eq{eq_I_magn_2}.
 The chromomagnetic, $\aavr{{\mathcal B}^2}_T$, and chromoelectric, $\aavr{{\mathcal E}^2}_T$, condensates enter the (thermal part of) the total gluon condensate:

 which determines, via the trace anomaly~\cite{Boyd:1996bx},